tommy-gilligan/tommy-gilligan.github.io/articles/zsh-tip.md

   man 1 zshzle | sed -E -n "
   # unindent and delete special formatting characters
   s/^ *|\x08.//g
-  # so that $1 can match the start of a command's entry in manpage
+  # so $1 matches the start of a command's manpage entry
   # up until the next blank line
   /^$1 \(/,/^$/ {
       # delete header line and blank lines